ven8462/iCooK/README.md

 - [PYTHON FLASK TUTORIAL by Corey Schafer](https://www.youtube.com/watch?v=MwZwr5Tvyxo&t=26s)

 ### Individuals:
-- **Friend - [Wanjang'i Gituku]:**(https://github.com/Ras-Pekt?tab=repositories) Appreciation for constructive feedback and collaborative efforts that significantly enhanced the project's quality.
+-  [Wanjang'i Gituku](https://github.com/Ras-Pekt?tab=repositories) Appreciation for constructive feedback and collaborative efforts that significantly enhanced the project's quality.
-- **Friend - [Victor ]:**(https://github.com/viictoo?tab=repositories) A personal thank you for always showing up to help me debug my code and find solutions.
+- [Victor ](https://github.com/viictoo?tab=repositories) A personal thank you for always showing up to help me debug my code and find solutions.
 - I also want to acknowledge [ALX](https://www.alxafrica.com/) for giving me this opportunity to learn a show case my skills by building this project.
 The community is so supportive and inspiring.

 iCook is truly a labor of love, and none of it would have been possible without the incredible support from these amazing resources and individuals.
 A heartfelt thank you for your guidance, encouragement, and patience that contributed to  every byte of iCook's development! 🌟💻🍲